unitaryfund/unitaryhack/pages/rules.md

   key: Rules
 ---

+**Eligibility**:
-1. unitaryHACK is open to everyone in our global community.
-Whether you’re a seasoned contributor or looking for quantum projects to contribute to for the first time, please **[sign up here]( {{ '/' | url }} )** so we know to look for your contributions!
+- Whether you’re a seasoned contributor or looking for quantum projects to contribute to for the first time, please **[register here]( {{ '/' | url }} )**
+- unitaryHACK is open to any individuals, no matter their citizenship or nationality, as long as they are not organized or ordinarily resident at the time of participation in Cuba, Iran, North Korea, Syria, or the Crimea region of Ukraine (or where otherwise prohibited by U.S. law).
+For more info on what countries might be impacted, please see the [US Treasury](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information).
+- You may work in teams, but one person must be designated to receive disbursement of the prize money.

-2. A contribution to a participating project for this hackathon consists of making a pull request yourself to the project's repository.
+**Submission Requirements**: A contribution to a participating project for this hackathon consists of making a pull request yourself to the project's repository.
 For pull requests resolving bountied issues, the first **accepted** PR from the project maintainers will receive the prize!
-3. Hackers can make contributions anytime between May 26th and June 13th [AoE](https://time.is/Anywhere_on_Earth).
+Pull requests are reviewed and decisions to accept are made by the project maintainers.
+Hackers can make contributions anytime between May 29th and June 12th [AoE](https://time.is/Anywhere_on_Earth).

-4. All participants and maintainers must adhere to the project's Code of Conduct as well as the Unitary Fund's [Community Code of Conduct]({{ '/coc/' | url }}).
+**All participants and maintainers must adhere to the project's Code of Conduct as well as the Unitary Fund's [Community Code of Conduct]({{ '/coc/' | url }}).**

 If you have any questions about the event contact us [hack@unitary.fund](mailto:hack@unitary.fund), or to get in touch with others working on the event, join our [Discord](http://discord.unitary.fund)!

-### Payment

-We will do our best to ensure that we can get bounties sent to all who qualify, but there are some challenges associated with sending money to countries that have restrictions on shipping or sanctions from the USA.
-For more info on what countries might be impacted, please see the [US Treasury](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information).